moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 # 2. Genome-wide association analyses

 ## 2.1 General

-Please use the XXX script to perform the genome-wide association analyses required herein.

 * An additive model of inheritance will be assumed.
 * In case you have a case-control study, and the disease phenotype is associated